remipichon/voc/Installation.md

 DNS record are needed to properly receive mail.
 Please follow "The crux: setting up your DNS correctly" from [Mailin Doc](http://mailin.io/doc)

 ### Compose for webhook service
-Your email webhook service should be part of the _mail_ network, following the Docker Compose for your service
+Your email webhook (said 'mail_webhook') service should be part of the _mail_ network, following the Docker Compose for your service
 ````
 services:
   mail_webhook: